Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 How is frozen shoulder diagnosed?

-Your doctor will ask about your symptoms and examine your shoulder.
-Special tests, including imaging tests such as x-ray, are not usually needed to diagnose frozen shoulder.
+Your doctor will ask about your symptoms, medical history and any recent injuries.
+They will examine your shoulder to check for pain and range of motion.
+Usually special tests, including imaging tests such as x-ray, are not needed to diagnose frozen shoulder.

 If your doctor diagnoses frozen shoulder, they may check for other conditions associated with frozen shoulder, such as diabetes, high blood pressure and high cholesterol.